Bilbao and San Sebastián with Chef Andoni

 What does the price include?

-Four nights at a unique five-star accommodation in San Sebastián or similar; meals and dining experiences as noted in the itinerary; private travel for all day trips and excursions; departure airport transfer; private tours with locals guides and cultural experts; exclusive VIP access and tastings, guided activities, adventures and expeditions; entrance fees; daily breakfasts, three lunches and two dinners; local beverages with meals.
+Five nights of five-star accommodations in Bilbao and San Sebastián; private travel for all day trips and excursions; departure airport transfer; private tours with locals guides and cultural experts; exclusive VIP access and tastings, guided activities; entrance fees; daily breakfasts, most lunches and dinners including three meals at Michelin rated restaurants; local beverages with meals.

 What does the price not include?